 Europe Requires Amputation Warning on All SGLT2 Inhibitor Drugs, Not Just Canagliflozin

 Invokana and Invokamet are classified as sodium glucose cotransporter-2 (SGLT2) inhibitor drugs.
 SGLT2s trigger the kidneys to release blood glucose into the urine, thereby lowering blood sugar levels.
-The European Medicines Agency issued a requirement in February of 2017 that the labels of every drug in the SGLT2 inhibitor class carry the amputation warning.
+The European Medicines Agency issued a requirement in February of 2017 (PDF link) that the labels of every drug in the SGLT2 inhibitor class carry the amputation warning.
 The other drugs included as well as canagliflozin (brand names Invokana, Invokamet) are dapagliflozin (brand names Farxiga, Xigduo XR) and empagliflozin (brand names Jardiance, Glyxambi, Synjardy).

 FDA Recommendations for Diabetes Patients and Their Health Care Providers When Using Canagliflozin